braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/content_cards/customization/GIFs.md

 platform:
   - Android
   - FireOS
-description: "This article covers customization options for your Content Cards in your Android application."
+description: "This article covers how to integrate GIFs into your Android or FireOS Content Cards."
 channel:
   - content cards